Two cartoon mice above text saying little listeners, three separate photos: girl on toy phone, boy pulling on his ears, boy whispering to another boy

 Welcome to the Little Listeners Study at the Waisman Center!

-The Little Listeners Project is led by two investigators* at the University of Wisconsin-Madison:
+The Little Listeners Project was led by two investigators* at the University of Wisconsin-Madison:

 • Susan Ellis Weismer, Professor of Communication Sciences and Disorders